SemanticComputing/semparl-data-transformation/README.md

 &nbsp;
  # Instructions

+ ## Short version: Use DOCKER
+Make folder 'results' at the root

+Please note that running the whole process might take a whole day or more.
+ ## Long version: How it's works under the hood

 The whole pipeline produces four files for each parliamentary session;
 - The Parla-CLARIN version is in its entarity in file ```Speeches_<year>.xml```
 - The RDF version is spread into three files: ```speeches_<year>.ttl, items_and_documents_<year>.ttl```  and ``` sessions_and_transcripts_<year>.ttl```.